 These results have both theoretical and practical implications.
-Our findings improve the limited understanding of factors that predict both sexual coercion and victimization in women.
-Traditional theories of sexual coercion, such as feminist theory (Brownmiller, 1986), emphasize men's dominance and power over women, and while we did not assess prevalence of sexual coercion in women, our data show that sexual coercion is present in females.
-These findings challenge the myth that females do not engage in sexual aggressive conduct (for discussion, see Struckman-Johnson et al, 2020; Weare, 2018,), and our results specifically indicate the value of interpreting sexual coercion within the context of enduring borderline and histrionic personality traits and attitudinal factors.
+Our findings improve the limited understanding of factors that predict both sexual coercion and victimisation in women.
+Traditional theories of sexual coercion, such as feminist theory (Brownmiller, 1986), emphasise men's dominance and power over women, and while we did not assess prevalence of sexual coercion in women, our data show that sexual coercion is present in females.
+These findings challenge the myth that females do not engage in sexual aggressive conduct (for discussion, see Struckman-Johnson et al., 2020; Weare, 2018), and our results specifically indicate the value of interpreting sexual coercion within the context of enduring personality disorder traits and attitudinal factors.

-Limitations and Future Directions
+Limitations and future directions

 Future studies should determine whether the pattern of relationships reported in this study exist in clinical samples of women diagnosed with BPD and HPD who experience more extreme dysfunction.
-This study should also be replicated with wider and mixed community populations that reflect diversity in relation to cultural and ethnic background, as well as minority sexual orientation (Coulter, Mair, Miller, Blosnich, Matthews, & McCauley, 2017; Ray, Tyler, & Gordon Simons, 2018).
+This study should also be replicated with wider and mixed community populations that reflect diversity in relation to cultural and ethnic background, as well as minority sexual orientation (Coulter et al., 2017; Ray et al., 2021).
 We suggest this not for blinkered comparative analysis but for encouraging inclusivity and broadening our understanding of sexually coercive conduct and experiences beyond samples of European-heritage, heterosexual women.
 As the women in this study were relatively young, future studies would also benefit from recruiting a better representation of older women.
-This may be particularly salient considering the higher rates of sexual aggression and coercion reported by younger Millennial generation women compared to older women representative of two past generations, considered to reflect a change in traditional sexual scripts (Anderson, Struckman-Johnson, & Smeaton, 2020; Muñoz, Khan, & Cordwell, 2011).
+This may be particularly salient considering the higher rates of sexual aggression reported by younger Millennial generation women compared to older women representative of two past generations, considered to reflect a change in traditional sexual scripts (Anderson et al., 2021).

-Findings are of course limited by a reliance on self-report questionnaire measures which means that common method variance may have artificially inflated relationships;

-moreover, self-report studies may be influenced by social desirability (e.g., reluctance to disclose the use of coercion) and poor recall (Johnson & Fendrich, 2005), and our results are not therefore generalizable to all cases.
-Yet, this methodology is consistent with research in the area and self-report measures of BP and HP used in this study are reliable and valid assessments of borderline and histrionic personality traits, especially experiential ones (Hopwood et al., 2008).
-There is also scope for future studies to adopt a mixed method approach for a meaningful qualitative exploration of sexual coercion in women with traits associated with borderline and histrionic personality, providing a clearer insight into sexually coercive behaviors, lived experiences of victimization and perceptions of their abusive conduct (O'Sullivan, Byers, & Finkelman, 1998).
+Findings are of course limited by a reliance on self-report questionnaire measures which means that common method variance may have artificially inflated relationships; moreover, self-report studies may be influenced by social desirability (e.g. reluctance to disclose the use of coercion) and poor recall (Johnson & Fendrich, 2005), and our results are not therefore generalisable to all cases.
+Yet, this methodology is consistent with research in the area and self-report measures of BPD and HPD are reliable and valid assessments of personality disorder symptoms, especially experiential ones (Hopwood et al., 2008).
+There is also scope for future studies to adopt a mixed method approach for a meaningful qualitative exploration of sexual coercion in women with BPD and HPD, providing a clearer insight into sexually coercive behaviours, lived experiences of victimisation and perceptions of their abusive conduct (O'Sullivan et al., 1998).
 This approach would also indicate important antecedent factors worthy of further, more holistic exploration.
-For example, this might include the role of trauma histories in childhood and adulthood as well as alcohol and substance use - factors that have been found to play a significant role in the use of sexual coercion in non-incarcerated, community-based females (Ecott, Aiolfi, & Ó Ciardha, 2020) as well as the sex offences of convicted females (Fazel, Sjöstedt, Grann, & Långström, 2010; Levenson, Willis, & Prescott, 2015; Wijkman, Bijleveld, & Hendriks, 2010).
+For example, this might include the role of trauma histories in childhood and adulthood as well as alcohol and substance use - factors that have been found to play a significant role in the use of sexual coercion in non-incarcerated, community-based females (Ecott et al., 2020) as well as the sex offences of convicted females (Fazel et al., 2010; Levenson et al., 2015; Wijkman et al., 2010).